 Ignore at your peril.
 That annoying @$$hole who thinks he’s more important than everyone else not only leaves his phone ringer on… but even answers a call while others shoot visual daggers at the perpetrator.

 And photos?
 Often also a strict ‘no no’ with ushers rushing to admonish stealth photographers from the audience.

 However the approach at a recent musical on the life of Gandhi went against such warnings.

 Instead their stance was “We welcome your taking pictures… just as a courtesy to the actors and audience, please no flash and keep your phone on silent.”

 Transforming the taboo into a viral marketing campaign.

-Now, why photos may be crap but I did indeed snap a few… hence this one makes it into this week’s Sunday Snaps!
+Now, while my photos may be crap, I did indeed snap a few… hence this one makes it into this week’s Sunday Snaps!

 What do you think about taking photographs or videos of live performances?
 Artist infringement or an optimal way to advertise?